PamPayne/austria/austria-cover-sheet-en.md

 | of which municipalities | 64.633 | 0 | 1.812 | 15.705 | 21.746 | 25.370 |
 | of which SV carriers | 0 | 0 | 0 | 0 | 0 | 0 |

-#### Financing budget – total for the first five years (in € thousand)
+#### Financing budget – Total for the first five years (in € thousand)

-Information about the first 5
-Total for the years
-Ersten
-than
-Find
-five years (in € thousand)
-are set out in the appendix.
+Information about the first 5 years Ersten than Find five years are set out in the appendix.

 in € thousand